josephsmithberger/XogotDocs/Documentation.docc/Onscreen Controls.md

 # Onscreen Controls in Xogot

+Using Onscreen Controls to quickly touch-enable projects

+## Onscreen Controls

 Onscreen controls are crucial for testing and playing games directly on your iPad.
 For projects that are not designed for touch, Xogot offers two main ways to add onscreen controls to your project: using the **Project Setting** (available only on iOS) or adding the **Virtual Joystick Addon**.
 This guide will help you understand the differences between these methods and how to set each up.

 ## How to Enable Onscreen Controls